Southern yellow-billed hornbill

 The southern yellow-billed hornbill (Tockus leucomelas) is a hornbill found in southern Africa.
 Yellow-billed hornbills feed mainly on the ground, where they forage for seeds, small insects, spiders and scorpions.
 This hornbill species is a common and widespread resident of dry thornveldt and broad-leafed woodlands.
 They can often be seen along roads and water courses.

 Description

-Adult female in Mapungubwe National Park, South Africa.
+Adult female in Etosha National Park, Namibia.
 She has a shorter bill, with shorter casque, than the male.